Port Gaverne and Port Isaac

-With Port Gaverne beach literally on your doorstep, and Port Isaac beach just a 10 minute stroll away, there’s no shortage of sheltered coves within walking distance.
-These beaches are small, picturesque and family and dog friendly — a great way to while away an afternoon at any time of year.
+There’s no shortage of sheltered coves within walking distance — the sheltered coves of Port Isaac and Port Gaverne, a ten-minute stroll away, are small, picturesque and family and dog friendly — a great way to while away an afternoon at any time of year.
 Port Isaac beach has a breakwater, so is generally a calm harbour with picturesque fishing boats dotted around.
 Port Gaverne beach is flanked by Port Isaac headland and ‘The Main’— Port Gaverne’s headland — which tend to protect the beach from the big Atlantic waves that the North Coast is so famous for.

-About 8 miles from Port Isaac and just west of Polzeath is Daymer Bay.
+About eight miles from Port Isaac and just west of Polzeath is Daymer Bay.
 This sheltered spot is at the mouth of the Camel Estuary, with calm waters and a long stretch of golden sand, and was one of poet John Betjeman’s favourite locations in Cornwall — it’s not hard to see why.
-One of this beach’s great features is that it’s dog-friendly all year round – and the wide open space makes it perfect to tire a four legged friend out!
+One of this beach’s great features is that it’s dog-friendly all year round, and the wide open space makes it perfect to tire a four legged friend out!

 Follow the coastal footpath to the east, or drive the road out of Port Isaac, through Port Gaverne and park up at Tregardock Farm.
-From here, it’s around a 20 minute walk and a bit of a scramble over some rocks to reach the sandy, quiet beach of Tregardock — be sure to check the tide’s out!
-If you don’t fancy the walk, keep driving until you reach Trebarwith, with a pub, shop and car park making it a little more family friendly and accessible – but a bit busier too.
-Both have an air of the undiscovered about them though, with waterfalls, caves and rockpools to explore, as well as being a little quieter than the likes of Polzeath.
+From here, it’s a 20-minute walk and a bit of a scramble over some rocks to reach the sandy, quiet beach of Tregardock — be sure to check the tide’s out!
+If you don’t fancy the walk, keep driving until you reach Trebarwith, with a pub tucked into the cliff, shop and car park, making it a little more family friendly and accessible (but a bit busier too).
+Both have an air of the undiscovered about them though, with waterfalls, caves and rockpools to explore, as well as being a little quieter than Polzeath.